younelan/genie/doc/README.md

 Genie is a rudimentary php web app to track ancestors, genealogy tree and relationships.

 **WARNING**: This app is being rewritten so that it is more gedcom compliant (Relations are stored as families and children are children of a family).
-As such, it will require a serious migration and in preparation, it is strongly recommended to export to gedcom and test the data in another gedcom compatible app
+As such, it will require a serious migration and in preparation, it is strongly recommended to export to gedcom and test the data in another gedcom compatible app.
+Use Export Tree menu entry (see migration)

 As is, no warranties.
 This is being rewritten to be more gedcom compliant and as a result